Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Expert Reviewed By

-Contactless payments, also commonly known as tap or tap-and-go, offer a fast and secure way for consumers to purchase goods and services without the need to physically swipe a card or enter a PIN.
+Contactless payment, also commonly known as tap or tap-and-go, is a popular payment method that allows consumers to purchase goods without needing to physically swipe their debit/credit cards or enter a PIN.

 Key Takeaways